g3n/windows_audio_dlls/README.md

    Also in the menu box, select the desired architecture: Win32 or x64.
    Then select the menu *Build -> Build Solution* when the project will start being built.
+   If during the build Visual Studio indicates an error related to installed platform toolset you may need to retarget the solution, selecting the menu *Project -> Retarget solution"* and the try the build again.
    If everything is OK, the *libogg.dll* file should be in the directory:
    `libogg\win32\VS2010\x64\Release` for 64 bits or
    `libogg\win32\VS2010\Win32\Release` for 64 bits or